Integer literals

 _

-— there may be a valid variable name (e.g.
+— there may be a valid identifier (e.g. the name of the enumerator

 ).